 Another group of polysaccharides are alpha-glucans.
 These are compounds like glycogen, dextran, pullulan and starch.
 What we've discovered is that the polysaccharides in many so-called mushroom products are made up of alpha-glucans and not beta-glucans.

-If you look at the table above, you will see an alpha-glucan and beta-glucan breakdown of various medicinal mushroom products.
-Take note of specific mushroom products like sample #5, which is Reishi (Ganoderma lucidum).
 This particular sample tests high in alpha-glucans and very low in beta-glucans.
 Another prime example would be sample #12, which is Chaga (Inonotus obliquus).
 It expresses high amounts of alpha-glucans and little if any beta-glucans.
 Same applies for sample #8, Cordyceps sp. (ascomycete), which is dominated by high alpha glucans and small amounts of beta-glucans.
 The Nammex report also showed similar results.
+These findings are significant because mushroom polysaccharides have been studied for their potential effects on the immune system and intestinal microbiota.
+[6, 7]

 On paper these products can tout high polysaccharide amounts (alpha-glucans + beta-glucans) but in reality the majority of those polysaccharides come from alpha-glucans in the form of starches and fillers.
 Those alpha-glucans provide no medicinal benefit.
+Research in food chem has shown that the molecular weight of mushroom polysaccharide compounds can influence their bioactivity.
+[11]

 This concept is extremely important to understand when it comes to medicinal mushroom products.
 It is quite concerning because many products on the market tout polysaccharide numbers yet fail to mention any beta-glucan numbers.
+Studies have suggested that certain mushroom polysaccharides may help maintain intestinal barrier function, especially in the context of a high fat diet.
+[11, 12]

-As the beta-glucans are the important polysaccharide in these fungi, it is vital that beta-glucan testing be done instead of polysaccharide testing to properly qualify medicinal mushroom products.
-The Megazyme method, developed by Dr. Barry McCleary at Megazyme International, has been used by the USDA and other peer-reviewed research papers to precisely measure the beta-glucan and alpha-glucan content in mushrooms.
 It can test all types of basidiomycete products like mushroom powders, mushroom extracts and mycelium powders.
 It detects soluble and insoluble (1-3)(1-6)beta-D-glucans and even quantifies the alpha-glucans, which are starches, so we can see if products contain fillers like grain.

 A common trend you see in the medicinal mushroom industry are various brands claiming that their medicinal mushrooms products contain high amounts of polysaccharides.
 This looks and sounds great on paper but this can be very misleading considering that polysaccharides can also come from starches.